 Total cooking time: From 5 to 20 minutes

-Aside from the above two, Spain also has another salad version for you to choose from.
-Bean Salad, or Ensalada de Alubias Blancas, is a popular Spanish appetizer in Southern Spain, particularly in the Murcia region.
-In the hot summer, this chilled salad is often a life-saver for many.
+Besides the above two, Spain also has another salad for you.
+Bean salad, or Ensalada de Alubias Blancas, is a popular Spanish appetizer in Southern Spain, particularly in the Murcia region.
+This chilled salad is often a lifesaver for many in the hot summer.

 The main ingredients for the White Bean Salad are any type of white beans, slices of pepper, and onions.
 For the main portion, you boil the beans and chop up the bell peppers and onions.
 For the dressing, you need to mix olive oil with vinegar.